Skip to main content

 Does the dispute letter work?

-Research from the CFPB shows that 76% of consumers who formally report billing errors get them corrected.
-A dispute letter citing specific CPT codes, Medicare rates, and legal references gives you a structured starting point.
+Research published in JAMA Health Forum shows that roughly 3 in 4 consumers who formally report billing errors get them corrected.
+A dispute letter citing specific CPT (Current Procedural Terminology) codes, Medicare rates, and legal references gives you a structured starting point.

 Yes.
-Paste your Explanation of Benefits text and BillVeto will verify billed amounts, allowed amounts, and patient responsibility calculations.
+Paste your EOB (Explanation of Benefits) text and BillVeto will verify billed amounts, allowed amounts, and patient responsibility calculations.
 It flags denied claims that should be covered and potential No Surprises Act violations.

 What if my bill doesn't have CPT codes?

 Request an itemized bill from your provider — they're legally required to provide one within 30 days.
-An itemized bill with CPT codes gives BillVeto the most data to work with.
+An itemized bill with CPT (Current Procedural Terminology) codes gives BillVeto the most data to work with.

 How are the rates kept current?

-CMS publishes updated Medicare fee schedules annually as public data.
+CMS (Centers for Medicare & Medicaid Services) publishes updated Medicare fee schedules annually as public data.
 The current rate database reflects 2024-2025 national averages and is updated each year from this official source.

 Support